 Get linked.
 Make sure your pages ink to other well-designed, content rich sites.
 The more links you have, the better your search results.

-Selling on eBay, whether it’s by yourself, with a partner, or with a team of employees, is full of tedious and time-consuming activities.
-You have to take and retake photos, edit those photos, get sales descriptions online, and do the packing and shipping that’s required at the end of a sale.
+If you own an online business, stay on track by developing a schedule for your sales and shipping.
+Selling online, whether it's by yourself, with a partner, or with a team of employees, is full of tedious and time-consuming activities.
+You have to take and retake photos, edit those photos, get sales descriptions online, and do the packing and shipping that's required at the end of a sale.

 |Day of Week||First Activity||Second Activity (optional)|